wpmetabox/docsv2/docs/tutorials/create-team-members-page-meta-box-elementor.md

 ![all the information of the team member has been obtained](https://i.imgur.com/w0WufAO.gif)

-## Step 4: Display all the members’ name cards on the page
+## 4. Displaying all the members’ name cards on the page

 Go to **Pages** &gt; **Add New** to create a Team Members page.
 Then, **edit it with Elementor**.